picturae/OpenSeadragonFiltering/README.md

 This [OpenSeadragon](http://openseadragon.github.io/) plugin provides the capability to add filters to the images.

-A demo is available [here](https://pages.nist.gov/OpenSeadragonFiltering/).

-This plugin requires OpenSeadragon 2.1+.
+This plugin requires OpenSeadragon 6+.

 ### Basic usage